 Last week, 11-year-old Brian was asked to bring this famous quote by Dr. Martin Luther King, Jr. to life.
 He started by drawing a large circle, colored in blotches of green and blue to represent our earth.
 Slowly, he started adding stick figures around the globe.
 Some were black, some were white, some were brown.
 All of them were standing arm in arm in unity.

 Brian’s picture is in a scrapbook, along with other hand-drawn images from children who attend LifeWire’s weekly support group.
 The images were drawn as part of a “We Have Dreams” project – each one meant to breathe life into the dynamic words of Dr. King’s famous speech, delivered on August 28, 1963.

 Would you stand between a shot gun and a violent man to save your mother?
 Could you survive fear, humiliation and horrific violence to make a success of your life?
-These are just a few of the many choices that survivors of domestic violence who come to LifeWire have to face.
-You’d be surprised to find out who has had to make these heartbreaking decisions.
+Survivors of domestic violence face these types of questions every day.

 Domestic violence affects children

 “It’s true,” says Q13 News Assistant Director Liz Rocca.
 “I am a survivor of domestic violence.
 I don’t often tell my story.
 At 7 years old I had developed a system for survival to protect my mother and sister that haunts me to this day.
 When I was a child, no one ever asked me if everything was OK at home.
 It takes a tremendous amount of courage to live through domestic violence.”